 My guiding principle is this:

-If everyone thinks it’s impossible, you could be on the right track, or you could be crazy, dig a little deeper to see which one it is.
-Then take action.
+If everyone thinks it’s impossible, you could be on the right track, or you could be crazy.
+Dig a little deeper to see which one it is.
+Then, take action.

 That Was a Turning Point

-I have seen people with debt in their 50’s and 60’s and I didn’t want that fate for myself.
+I have seen people with debt in their 50s and 60s, and I didn’t want that fate for myself.
 I knew I had to pick a different route to avoid this.
-So I called my mortgage broker and asked them “What are my options for paying this mortgage down quicker”.
+So, I called my mortgage broker and asked them, “What are my options for paying this mortgage down quicker?”

-They gave me all of them, when they were done I said, “If someone did all of these they could get a paid off mortgage pretty quickly. ” My mortgage broker agreed, but it was nearly impossible.
+They gave me all of them.
+When they were done, I said, “If someone did all of these, they could get a paid-off mortgage pretty quickly. ” My mortgage broker agreed, but it was nearly impossible.

-Then I reworked it…
+Then, I reworked it…

 and reworked it…

-The Scary Truth of a 30 Year Mortgage
+The Scary Truth of a 30-Year Mortgage

-That’s insane!
+That’s ridiculous!

 Here Are the Tactics We Used to Pay Off Our Mortgage in 6 Years

-Because if I ever miss the one extra match-a-payment nothing happens.
-But if I miss a mortgage payment, well that’s a lot of hurt I’d like to avoid.
+Because if I ever miss the one extra match-a-payment, nothing happens.
+But if I miss a mortgage payment, well, that’s a lot of hurt I’d like to avoid.

-Just saying, we like to have a wide margin of safety.
+Just saying we like to have a wide margin of safety.
 Something to keep in mind as you read on.

 Related Post: Everything we gave up to be mortgage-free